Hemel Hempstead: New town

 The redevelopment of the town centre was started in 1952, with a new centre based on Marlowes south of the old town.
 This was alongside a green area called the Water Gardens, designed by Jellicoe, formed by ponding back the River Gade.
 The old centre of the High Street was to remain largely undeveloped, though the market square closed and was replaced by a much larger one in the new centre.
 The former private estate of Gadebridge was opened up as a public park.
 New schools and roads were built to serve the expanding new neighbourhoods.
-New housing technology such as prefabrication started to be used from the mid-'50s, and house building rates increased dramatically.
+New housing technology, such as prefabrication, started to be used from the mid-'50s and house building rates increased dramatically.
 Highfield was the next neighbourhood to be constructed.
-The M1 motorway opened to the east in 1959, and a new road connecting it to the town was opened.
+The M1 motorway opened to the east in 1959 and a new road connecting it to the town was opened.

 By 1962, the redevelopment of the new town as originally envisaged was largely complete, though further expansion plans were then put forward.
-The nearby United States Air Force base of Bovingdon, which had served as the town's 'de facto' airport, reverted to RAF use at this time, continuing as an active military airfield until 1971.
+The nearby United States Air Force base of Bovingdon, which had served as the town's 'de facto' airport, reverted to Royal Air Force use at this time; it continued as an active military airfield until 1971.
 A campus of West Herts College, the library, new police station and the Pavilion (theatre and music venue) were all built during the 1960s.
-The town seemed to attract its fair share of celebrity openings, with shops and businesses opened by Frankie Vaughan, Benny Hill, Terry-Thomas, and the new cinema was opened by Hollywood star Lauren Bacall.
+The town seemed to attract its fair share of celebrity openings, with shops and businesses opened by Frankie Vaughan, Benny Hill, Terry-Thomas and the new cinema was opened by Hollywood star Lauren Bacall.
 The last of the originally-planned neighbourhoods, Grovehill, began construction in 1967.
 However, further neighbourhoods of Woodhall Farm and Fields End were later built as part of the extended plans.

-Like other first-generation new towns, Hemel is divided into residential neighbourhoods, each with their own "village centre" with shops, pubs and services.
-Each neighbourhood is designed around a few major feeder roads with many smaller cul-de-sacs and crescents, intended to minimise traffic and noise nuisance.
+Like other first-generation new towns, Hemel is divided into residential neighbourhoods, each with their own village centre with shops, pubs and services.
+Each neighbourhood is designed around a few major feeder roads, with many smaller cul-de-sacs and crescents, intended to minimise traffic and noise nuisance.
 In keeping with the optimism of the early post-war years, much of the town features modernist architecture with many unusual and experimental designs for housing.
 Not all of these have stood the test of time.
 A significant issue was how to choose names for all the new roads.
-Many areas of the new town used themes e.g. fields, birds, rivers, poets, explorers, leaders, etc.
+Many areas of the new town used themes, such as fields, birds, rivers, poets, explorers and leaders.

 In 1974, the government abolished the Borough of Hemel Hempstead and the town was incorporated into Dacorum District, along with Tring and Berkhamsted.
 The first chairman of that council was chairman John Johnson (1913–1977).
-In the 1980s, Dacorum District Council successfully lobbied to be recognised as the successor for the Royal Charter establishing the Borough of Hemel Hempstead and thus regained the Mayor and its Aldermen and became Dacorum Borough.
+In the 1980s, Dacorum District Council lobbied successfully to be recognised as the successor for the Royal Charter, establishing the Borough of Hemel Hempstead; it thus regained the Mayor and its Aldermen and became Dacorum Borough in 1984.